At-Home Whitening Treatments

 No, whitening toothpaste, strips, or gels can brighten the exposed surfaces of your teeth; but these products won’t do much to change the color under the brackets of your traditional braces.

-At Pavlo Orthodontics, we recommend you undergo teeth whitening treatment until after finishing your orthodontic treatment with braces.
+At Pavlo Orthodontics, we recommend you undergo teeth whitening treatment until after finishing your orthodontic treatment with braces in Peabody.
 That way, you will have an even white shade on all areas of your teeth.
 While you still have braces, stick to brushing and flossing at least twice a day and, if possible, even after snacks.